-Sunomono is a vinegar based dish usually made with cucumbers.
-“Su” means vinegar in Japanese and we have a large variety of appetizers using vinegar and cucumber, such as Tako Su (Octopus Salad) I shared before.
-These light refreshing vinegar salads are a great start to any meal and the sourness from the vinegar helps open your appetite.
+Sunomono refers to vinegar-based dishes, and they commonly served as side dishes to the main meals. ”Su” means vinegar in Japanese.
+We have a large variety of appetizers using vinegar and cucumber, such as Tako Su (Octopus Salad) I shared before.
+These light refreshing vinegar salads are a great start to any meal as the sourness from the vinegar helps whet your appetite.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!